forsbergapp/app_portfolio/apps/common/src/functions/documentation/1.introduction.md

 pgModeler designed ORM data model.
 Databases used as reference to implement database patterns are MongoDB, MariaDB, MySQL, Oracle, PostgreSQL and SQLite.

-A global support implemented in client with ALL Unicode characters supported by Noto Sans font included different Arabic scripts and different font heights (Nastaliq).
 Any regional setting supported including direction right to left.
 More than 500 locales with language and country translations.
+Support for different Arabic scripts and different font heights (Nastaliq).
 Logographic UI chosen is implemented to minimize text usage and to provide simpler and better explanation to a global audience.

 Developed in VSCodium with integration with Github following Scrum agile project management framework and deployed on Oracle Cloud and Linux server.